philno/manjaro-setup/README.md

 ## Shortcuts

 Change global shortcuts so `Super` + `T` opens a terminal.
 Set `Super` + `Left` / `Right` to switch through Desktops.

+Add Keyboard layout for German Umlaute: `Language: English`, `Layout: EurKEY`.
+This makes it so most special characters can be accessed with `Right Alt`.